 How to craft a successful anniversary awards program

-So what does it take to craft a successful anniversary award program?
+So what does it take to launch a successful anniversary award program?
 We believe there are a few key ingredients necessary to create memorable milestones for your employees.
 We’re sharing our full recipe for success with best practices that we learned across our hundreds of active tenure programs in this new eBook, and summarizing our top ideas below:

 Make it authentic

 There’s no such thing as one-size-fits-all when it comes to a recognition program.
 So don’t copy and paste another organization’s approach to anniversary awards.
 Instead, make sure yours is an authentic reflection of your organization’s values, mission, and vision.
 For instance, let’s say you work at a company whose core value is curiosity.
 Then perhaps your three-year anniversary award allows employees to pick up a new hobby like glass blowing or learning a foreign language.
-Just try to avoid the status quo of offering branded swag, gift cards, and other generic gifts as your anniversary award.
+Just try to avoid the status quo of offering branded swag, gift cards, and other generic gifts for employees as your anniversary award.

 Make it memorable